iotexproject/iotex-did/README.md

     dids[generateDIDString()].uri = uri;
 }
 ```
-Similar to the case of DID registration, id argument is optional for the update functions as well because the contract would use caller's address to derive the DID string.
+Similar to the case of DID registration, did argument is optional for the update functions as well because the contract would use caller's address to derive the DID string.

 ## Delete
 A registered DID can be deactivated anytime as long as the caller's address matches the address within the DID string.
 Once a DID is deactivated, the metadata of the corresponding document cannot be updated.